Thanks for visiting 🙂

 Ahh, knitting.
 Many a people’s favorite pastimes.

-I myself do it regularly, and I’m sure you can relate to that.
+I do it regularly, and I’m sure you can relate to that.

 But, have you ever wondered who invented knitting and where the roots of knitting lie?
 Or the equipment used?

-Knitting, like many other craft hobbies, has a rich history, but a true and factual account is quite difficult to find.
+Knitting, like many other craft hobbies, has a rich history, but an accurate and factual account is quite challenging to find.